 Stress tests: Prove that an application will perform under expected loads

 API testing: Proves that an application can interact with other applications

 Compatibility testing: Proves an application works as specified on a list of targeted platforms

 Security tests: Prove that only authenticated and authorized users can access system functionality (and only if their actions don’t look suspicious)

-Exploratory testing can also be performed during the integration, E2E and UAT stages.
+Exploratory testing will also be performed during the integration, E2E and UAT stages.
 Exploratory testing encourages individual testers (who may be developers, users or QA) to investigate an application to discover defects not targeted in the test plan (at least, not yet).
 Exploratory testing is a process of simultaneously designing and executing tests to potentially discover defects.